dovetail-genomics/dovetail_tools/README.md

 # Omni-C QC
 ## Description

 This repo hosts a shell script (`omni-c_qc.bash`), that can be used to perform quick QC on shallowly sequenced Omni-C libraries.
+It is also appropriate for DpnII Hi-C libraries.

 ## Requirements